 (3) If, in the financial year, the consumer or operator derived some ongoing (even if not continuous) advantage in relation to the facility or pipeline from the delivery of the gas, the value of the collateral advantage referred to in subregulation (2)(b) is the value of that advantage for the year.

-37. The extent to which a relevant cost is claimable
+37. Extent to which relevant cost is claimable

 (1) A relevant cost, to the extent to which it is compensable, is claimable if —